Richard Poplar

 Richard Poplar was a free black man who was a cook in the 12th Virginia Infantry Regiment of William Mahone's brigade or division during the American Civil War.
 In the 20th century, his name was attached to a yearly observance in Petersburg, Virginia, which honored his legacy.

 The Virginia legislature passed a law in February, 1862 authorizing the impressment of free black labor.
-This law required local courts to register every free black male between the ages of 18-50 for manual labor.
+This law required local courts to register every free black male between the ages of 18 and 50 for manual labor.
 According to records, Richard Poplar was enlisted on July 1, 1862.

 During the war, Poplar was taken prisoner in 1863 or 1864 and was held for more than a year in the Point Lookout prison camp.
 According to writer and former Confederate officer William E. Cameron, who was later governor of Virginia, Poplar was offered his freedom if he would enlist in the Union army, but he "refused persistently, claiming to be a Confederate soldier, which, of course, he was not."
 Cameron continued: